 This post is sponsored by Kaiser Permanente Orange County but all thoughts and opinions are my own.

 Being a stay-at-home-mom can be such a rewarding experience but there’s also a lot of stress that can come with it.
 If you find yourself a victim of bruxism as a result of stress, take a look into treatments you could have to reverse the effects.
 Now, if you’re not a mom or if you work outside of the home, you might wonder what kinds of things a stay-at-home-mom could possibly get stressed out about.
 They seem to have the life- not having to work and staying home.
 How much stress could they possibly experience?
 I used to think the same thing- that they had it made until I become a mom and made the choice to stay home with A. This isn’t to say that there’s anything wrong with those that work or those that choose to not have kids.
 I’m not minimizing their level of stress but the kinds of stress a stay-at-home-mom experiences is quite different than someone who works outside the home.
+One thing you might want to give a go is ashwagandha as it is known to hold rejuvenating properties.
+Although, there are still many other things you can do to relieve your stress.
 View Post

 I originally wrote this post for Hellobee when I briefly blogged for them in 2015.
 Then I reposted it to my blog but I made the post private because I wasn’t ready to post about my miscarriages.
 When you write something and put it on the Internet, it stays there forever and I wasn’t sure if this was something I wanted out in the open for the whole world to see.
 But I realize that the topic of miscarriages is such an important one.
 It’s such a taboo topic, especially in the Asian community.
 I hope by sharing my story and the things I’ve learned from my miscarriages, it will help someone else who has gone through it or might go through it in the future.